Sophic Logo gordian knotBrain Cancer Clinical Trials Intelligence

 • Active uncontrolled infection

-• Severe cardiac disease or recent cardiac event
+• Severe cardiac disease or recent cardiovascular events

 Outcomes Summary